-Today let me share with you all of my eco-friendly cleaning supplies to get you started on your green cleaning journey.
+Here are all of the eco-friendly cleaning supplies I use regularly to get you started on your green cleaning journey.

 I’ve been asked a few times lately about my eco-friendly cleaning supplies and where I source my materials.
 As it’s come up a few times I thought it would be useful to put all of this information into a blog post.
 So lo and behold, a comprehensive list of the eco-friendly cleaning supplies I use and where to source them.